 We all know that packaging waste is a major issue.
-But what is the most feasible solution?
+Here we are discussing “biodegradable bags” is the most feasible solution.

 Non-recyclable has very limited choices outside a landfill or incinerator.
 Many local councils are upcycling – offering solutions for non-recyclable waste streams through our free national collection programs, Tip Shops!
 These are a drop in the ocean when compared to the many billions of used packages discarded every year.

 Recycling works for many papers, plastics and metals.
 While an amazing solution, the catch with recycling is that only the polymer of the waste stream is viewed as valuable (the shape is viewed as waste).
 In the end, with an investment of energy (less than what it takes to extract and make virgin materials), the valuable raw materials of the package can be rescued and reused.

 Biodegradable packaging is the latest step in sustainable packaging design.
 Many folks within the consumer products industry are looking at biodegradable packaging as the ultimate solution to the packaging waste problem.